Old Toongabbie: Post farm operations

-Old Toongabbie is noted for being the third settlement set up after the First Fleet arrived in 1788 and established settlements in Australia.
-It was founded as a Government Farm to grow food for the colony in April 1792.
 After eleven years, the government farm was closed and the land was given as grants to settlers and convicts who had done their time.

 In 1860, the railway was extended to Blacktown but it took 20 years before any arrangements were made for trains to stop at Toongabbie.
 The first school in Toongabbie, opened on 3 May 1886.
 By April 1911, the school closed due to low enrolments.
 The school reopened February the next year and has stayed open ever since.